Codermar/openapi-editor/README.md

   host: '127.0.0.1', // specify ip
   port: 10021, // specify port or omit for random port usage
   silent: false, // invoque browser or run silently
-};
+  basicauth: "username:password" // if you want to protect the editor };

 openApiEditor.edit(options);